erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 Not that simple.
 To understand why TSMC is so essential we should understand first the supply-chain for any end user electronic devices.

 ### The supply chain
-Historically, all electronic selling electronic hardware had a small business unit manufacturing the chips.
-It costed money and time to create those chips.
-However those companies didn't want to waste time to do those chips, so they ask to other big names such as Texas Instrument, or Samsung to help them do those chips.
+Historically, all electronic selling electronic hardware had a small business unit manufacturing the Integrated Circuit (ICs, or chips).
+It cost money and time to create them.
+However those companies didn't want to waste time to do those chips, so they ask to other big names such as Texas Instrument, or Samsung to help them do them.
 But those doesn't necessarly have capacity or willingness to do chips for those competitors.
-They either  were asking big bucks to do them.
+If so, they were often  asking big bucks to design/manufacture them.

-This is wheen we start seeing semi conductors only on manufacturing and designing those chips.
-Some of those companies only design chips for the end product company.
+This is wheen we start seeing the born of semiconductors that we only designing/manufacturing those the chips.
+Some of those companies only designed them for the end product company.
 They're called Fabless Company.
-They helped you design and manufacture those chips, you'll just need to tell them what you want.
+You'll just need to tell them what you want.
 TSMC is a bit diffferent.
 They only manufacture those chips, and you'll need to give them the design of the chip you want.
-TSMC is  called a "Pure Play Foundry".
+It is called a "Pure Play Foundry".

 To vizualize better and understand who is who, let's put some names into players of the supply chain:
 - End product company: Canon (Camera), Sony (Console), Apple, Tesla (cars) Samsung*, etc...